VSED and VSPeC

 • regular changing of positions (for example, for someone with paralysis to prevent bedsores)

-Are VSED and VSPeC as a path to MAiD legal in Canada?
+Are VSED/VSPeC legal paths to MAiD in Canada?

-In order to be eligible for MAiD, a person’s natural death must have become reasonably foreseeable.
+In order to be eligible for a final consent waiver for MAiD, a person’s natural death must have become reasonably foreseeable.
 VSED and VSPeC make a person’s death reasonably foreseeable (indeed certain).
-The question is really whether a person’s reasonably foreseeable death caused by VSED or VSPeC can be considered natural.
+Could a person’s reasonably foreseeable death caused by VSED or VSPeC be considered natural?

-This is a complicated question to answer: no court has ruled on it; no legislation directly addresses it; there are no clinical practice guidelines about it.
-It has been directly addressed in one disciplinary case, a complaint against a British Columbia doctor who determined that a patient’s natural death had become reasonably foreseeable after refusing food and liquids.
+The issue of a person using VSED to make their natural death reasonably foreseeable when that was a criterion for access to MAiD (vs. now when it is a condition for eligibility for a final consent waiver for MAiD), has been directly addressed in one disciplinary case, a complaint against a British Columbia doctor who determined that a patient’s natural death had become reasonably foreseeable after refusing food and liquids.
 The committee hearing the complaint said:

 [the patient met the criteria for MAiD] despite the fact that her refusal of medical treatment, food, and water undoubtedly hastened her death and contributed to its ‘reasonable foreseeability.’